Mysticial/Mini-Pi/README.md

  - Binary Splitting

 The focus of this project is conciseness and readability, not optimization.
-So this program is very slow - more than 100x slower than y-cruncher itself.
+So this program is very slow - more than 100x slower than y-cruncher.
 Nevertheless, it runs in quasi-linear time.
 So it can feasibly compute Pi to hundreds of millions of digits if you're willing to wait.